gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_date_converter_dsl/README.md

 ### `DATE_FROM_MONTH_WEEKDAY(month, weekday_index, occurrence)`

-Returns the Nth weekday of a given month this year. `occurrence` may be negative to count from the end of the month (`-1` is the last weekday, `-2` the second to last, etc.).
+Returns the Nth weekday of a given month this year. `occurrence` can be negative to count backward from the end of the month (`-1` is the last weekday, `-2` the second to last, etc.).
 If the resulting date has already passed this year, the same occurrence of that weekday in the following year is returned.